GamesCrafters/GamesmanNova/README.md

 ## Development

 As a research project, the primary users of Nova will be people who intend to build on it as a platform.
-In the long-term, we wish to make this evident by splitting Nova into multiple modular crates that better express this, in a way that makes the project more accessible.

 For now, we make our best attempt at providing a good experience when building from this repository via rustdocs and a reasonable architecture.
-The project adheres to semantic versioning per Rust's standards, and is currently unstable.
+The project adheres to semantic versioning per Rust's standards, and will remain unstable for the foreseeable future.

 -- Cheers, [Max Fierro](https://www.maxfierro.me/)